Codingmasster/C-Tutorials-/README.md

 ##### Singly Linked List => Single.CPP
 Singly Linked Lists are a type of data structure.
 In a singly linked list, each node in the list stores the contents and a pointer or reference to the next node in the list.
 It does not store any pointer or reference to the previous node.
 To store a single linked list, only the reference or pointer to the first node in that list must be stored.
 The last node in a single linked list points to nothing.

+##### Double Linked List => Double.CPP
+ Doubly linked list is a linked data structure that consists of a set of sequentially linked records called nodes.
+Each node contains two fields, called links, that are references to the previous and to the next node in the sequence of nodes.
+The beginning and ending nodes' previous and next links, respectively, point to some kind of terminator, typically a sentinel node or null, to facilitate traversal of the list.